pkcs11

 (string: <required>)

 : The label of the key to use.
-If the key does not exist and generation is enabled, this is the label that will be given to the generated key.
 May also be specified by theBAO_HSM_KEY_LABEL

 environment variable. -